hwavesong/m3u8_To_MP4/README.rst

 Features
 =============
 #.
 Treat ffmpeg as a system service to achieve cross-platform.
 #.
-If ffmpeg is not found, archiving is also supported (v0.1.3 new features).
+If ffmpeg is not found, archiving is also supported. (v0.1.3 new features)
 #.
-Resume from interruption (based on crc32).
+Resume from interruption. (based on crc32 temp directory path)
 #.
 Use system tmp folder.
 #.
 Concurrent requests based on the thread pool.
 #.
 Concurrent requests based on efficient coroutines (v0.1.3 new features).